learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 # Managing Your Schedule

-Schedule and availability management is done through WhenIWork.
+Schedule and availability management is done through [WhenIWork](https://app.wheniwork.com).

 ## Setting Your Availability

 You can set your availability preferences through WhenIWork.
-Click on your profile, then click `My Availability`.
+Click on your profile icon at the top right of the page, then click `My Availability` from the dropdown options.
 From here, you can set your preferences for when you would like to work, when you would prefer not to work, and when you're unavailable.

+When you click on a particular date in the WhenIWork calendar, you can specify a block of time, and a preference - either `I'M UNAVAILABLE TO WORK` or `I PREFER TO WORK`.
+Any blocks of time that are not marked off as one of these two options are generally understood to be times when you are available, but would prefer not to work. **You may ultimately be scheduled during those times.**

 Your Faculty Manager will do their best to accommodate your preferences, but you may not get all the shifts or times you've requested, or you may get more.
 In that case, feel free to swap, drop, or add a shift in WhenIWork.